MadLittleMods/zig-x-compositing-manager/README.md

-A basic "compositing manager" for the X Window System that adds transparency/alpha blending (compositing) to windows.
+A basic "compositing manager" (aka compositor) for the X Window System that adds transparency/alpha blending (compositing) to windows.

 Normally, you'd get this same functionality for free via your desktop environment's